All Episodes

 A Muslim woman who claimed to be attacked by Trump supporters in New York is now under arrest.

-Police in Louisiana say a Muslim woman who reported a Trump inspired attack made the whole thing up.
+Police in Louisiana say a Muslim woman who reported a Trump-inspired attack made the whole thing up.

 President Trump fires the acting attorney general for refusing to enforce his travel ban.

-But Donald Trump did is actually nothing at all like what Nixon did back in 1973.
+What Donald Trump did is actually nothing at all like what Nixon did back in 1973.

 A local high school is responding to a report that the new Supreme Court nominee founded a group called Fascism Forever.